exonum/exonum-doc/src/get-started/create-service.md

 - Unique (within the service) message identifier
 - Size of the fixed part of the message

-Exonum will use these constants for (de)serialization of the messages.
+Exonum will use these constants for (de)serialization of messages.

 ### Creating New Wallet